memgraph/docs/docs/installation/linux/rpm-installation.md

 :::info

-Newer versions of Memgraph are currently not backward compatible with older versions.
-This is mainly noticeable by being unable to load storage snapshots between different versions.
+Newer versions of Memgraph are currently **not backward compatible** with older versions.
+That is why you won't be able to load storage snapshots between different versions.

 :::

 ## Prerequisites

 Before you proceed with the installation guide make sure that you have:
-* Downloaded the latest **Memgraph RPM Package** which can be found on the [Memgraph download hub](https://memgraph.com/download/).
+* The latest **Memgraph RPM Package** which can be downloaded from the [Memgraph download hub](https://memgraph.com/download/).

 :::note